Wattysaid/dsif-git-main-project/README.md

 Here we'll explore at a high level the sequence of DataFrames used throughout the analysis and the key transformations applied to each.
 This high-level overview highlights the logical flow from raw data to final model preparation, showcasing data cleaning, feature engineering, and transformations.

+## Summary

+This project involves a series of transformations and analyses to prepare the loan data for predictive modelling.
+Each DataFrame builds on previous steps, ensuring a thorough and logical progression from raw data to fully prepared training and testing sets.
+These processing steps enable robust feature selection, handling of missing values, encoding, and scaling, laying the groundwork for a reliable model to predict loan approval statuses.

 ## DataFrames and Their Processing Sequence

 ### 1. `df` - Raw Loan Data 🗃️